patx/micropie/README.md

   - Renders a template asynchronously using Jinja2.
   - *Requires*: `jinja2`

 The `App` class is the main entry point for creating MicroPie applications.
-It implements the ASGI interface and handles HTTP requests.
+It implements the ASGI interface and handles HTTP and WebSocket requests.

 ## Response Formats